 - Carolina Herrera

 What do they have in common?
 They all share a classic American style with some modern elements that feel relaxed and casual.

 Who’s on your list?

 Of course, we don’t have the resources (budget, stylist, make-up artist, etc.) to dress like a celebrity.
 So we want to create a visual to help guide us.

 This step is by far my best, most well-received tip.
-We go through this process in detail in our free Wardrobe Challenge (happening right now!).
+We go through this process in detail in our Free Wardrobe Challenge.